-As someone with a background in journalism, however, I have also written extensively for the public about my research.
+I have written extensively for the public about my research.
 I was a founding editor of JHIBlog, the highly successful blog of the Journal of the History of Ideas, where I wrote widely about, among other things, historiography and the relation of intellectual history to politics and current affairs.
-More recently, I have written several short essays for online publications which seek to break down divides between academic and popular writing, including work which connects my research to film and television:
+More recently, I have written several short essays for online publications which seek to break down divides between academic and popular writing, including work which connects my research to film and television.

 “What’s Missing in Naomi Wolf’s ‘Outrages: Sex, Censorship, and the Criminalization of Love’,” Public Seminar, June 25, 2019 (mentioned in the New York Times on July 9, 2019)

 “‘Never in the Presence of Any Woman’: Male Homoeroticism and Elite Education,” History Workshop Online, January 21, 2019